A critical analysis of the assumptions underlying the formulation of maximum potential intensity for tropical cyclones

 \introduction Tropical storms threaten human lives and livelihoods.
 Numerical models can simulate a wide range of storm intensities under the same environmental conditions \citep[e.g.,][]{tao20}.
 Thus it is desirable to have a reliable theoretical framework that would, from the first principles, confine model outputs to the domain of reality \citep{emanuel20}.
-The theoretical formulation for maximum potential intensity of tropical cyclones by \citet{em86} (E-PI) has been long considered as an approximate upper limit on storm intensity (see discussions by \citet{garner15}, \citet{kieu2016} and \citet[][]{kowaleski16}).
-Here we re-consider the assumptions behind E-PI to show for the first time that they are self-incompatible.
+The theoretical formulation for maximum potential intensity (E-PI) of tropical cyclones by \citet{em86} has been long considered as an approximate upper limit on storm intensity (see discussions by \citet{garner15}, \citet{kieu2016} and \citet[][]{kowaleski16}).
+Studies have shown that the maximum wind (observed or modelled) can be larger than E-PI due to supergradient wind ({\textquotedblleft}superintensity{\textquotedblright}) \citep[e.g.,][]{persing2003,montgomery06,bryan09b,em19,Li20c}.
+Here we re-consider the assumptions behind E-PI to show that they are mutually incompatible at the point of maximum wind.